Pre-Health Physical Therapy Advising

 Therapeutic exercise and functional training serve as the foundation of physical therapy.
 Patients are helped through massage or the manipulation of joints to increase or prevent the loss of further range and motion.

 Students should complete the Physical Therapy Checklist (below) to ensure that they have met all requirements.
 Students should refer to Alfred University's Pre-Health Timeline and the Checklist to assist them in career planning.

 Accreditation is a must, and most, if not all, physical therapists are accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 You are not required to select a particular major in order to be eligible for admission to a PT program.
 The most common undergraduate majors among PT students include exercise science, biology, kinesiology, and psychology.
 In selecting a college major, consider how you will satisfactorily complete the prerequisite courses for your designated physical therapist programs in addition to the college/university's degree and major requirements.

 The minimum course requirements for most U.S. physical therapy schools are listed below with their AU equivalent courses.
-Please check APTA.org or specific PT schools for any additional specific courses requirements.
+Please check American Physical Therapy Association or specific PT schools for any additional specific courses requirements.

 |Social Sciences 1-2 additional course(s)|

 |Physics II||PHYS 112 or 126|